ember-shell/ember-shell/README.md

 # ember-shell [![Build Status](https://travis-ci.org/marcemira/ember-shell.svg?branch=master)](https://travis-ci.org/marcemira/ember-shell)

-This Ember addon provides a set of components, services and blueprints that enables a fully customizable OS-like shell, powered by ember-engines.
+This Ember addon provides a set of components, services and blueprints that enables a fully customizable OS-like shell environment and window manager to run your own [ember-engines](https://github.com/dgeb/ember-engines) apps

-# Specs in progress:
+# Specs in progress

-## Components:
+## Components

 Inside an app with ember ember-shell, you may use the `{{shell.desktop-area}}` component to init a ember-shell desktop area where other shell-apps engines will be contained.
 This component includes a number of sub-components needed to have a suitable working environment: